Ladeiko752/UniversitySecondPIVASlab/README.md

-# University, second labarotory work
+# University, second laboratory work
 Using inheritance in object-oriented programming as an example of a University